nhardt/ipfs_post_file/README.md

 # Playing around with IPFS

-The python client libraries for IPFS seem out of date, and IPFS exposes a web API, so I'm going to see if I can get something basic to write to IPFS with a python http client.
+The python client libraries for IPFS that I tried were not compatible with the 0.11 version.
+IPFS exposes a web API though, so I wanted to see if I could do a basic to write to IPFS with a python http client.

 ## Done